 After many years of musical success, Conway Twitty’s life was cut short due to an abdominal aortic aneurysm.
 He passed away at the age of 59, leaving behind an impressive career.

-Life After Conway Twitty’s Passing
+After Twitty’s Death

 Following Twitty’s passing, Dolores withdrew from the public eye.
 The management of Twitty’s estate and legacy led to legal battles among his family members.
 Twitty had built a massive empire, including Twitty City in Hendersonville, Tennessee, which became a popular landmark for fans.
 While disputes over the estate were widely reported, Dolores remained mostly private in these matters.